What is the carbon tax?

-The carbon tax is a charge applied to carbon-emitting fuels such as coal, peat, oil and natural gas.
-Introduced in 2010, the tax is intended to reduce carbon dioxide emissions and is part of Ireland’s strategy to support a greener and cleaner environment.
+The carbon tax is a charge applied to carbon-emitting fuels such as natural gas, home heating oil, and petrol and diesel.
+Introduced in 2010, the tax is intended to reduce carbon dioxide emissions in Ireland with the money raised also used to finance grants for home retrofits.

 What does the carbon tax cost me on my gas bill?

-Natural gas suppliers in Ireland, such as Bord Gáis Energy, Electric Ireland and Energia, are all obliged to add a carbon tax charge to all customers' bills, which works out at just over 1.2 cent (including VAT) for every kWh of gas used.
+All natural gas suppliers in Ireland are obliged to add a carbon tax charge to their customers' bills, which works out at just under 1.4 cent (including VAT) for every kWh of gas used.

 Carbon tax is not applied to electricity bills (although here there is the PSO levy).